Q Bend Limited (trading as Downsizr)

 (d) California's Unfair Competition Law (Business and Professions Code § 17200 et seq.) and False Advertising Law (Business and Professions Code § 17500 et seq.);

-29.1 You may raise a complaint at support@downsizr.com.
-We will acknowledge within 2 US business days and respond within 15 US business days.
+29.1 You may raise a complaint either by using the contact option shown in your account – which sends your message directly to our support team, who will reply to the email address on your Account – or by emailing support@downsizr.com.
+We will acknowledge within 2 US business days and respond within 15 US business days

 29.2 You may also: